Employment Law

 If you worked on the holiday, you’d also receive premium pay on top of this amount.

-Occupations with Special Rules for Stat Holidays in BC
+Occupations with Special Holiday Rules in BC

-Some roles in British Columbia have unique rules and exemptions for statutory holiday pay under the ESA.
-These exceptions apply to specific types of workers, including:
+Some roles in BC have unique rules and exemptions for statutory holiday pay under the ESA.

 • Managers: Managers are excluded from statutory holiday pay entitlements.